-In early 2012, the Centers for Disease Control & Prevention (CDC) changed its "level of concern" associated with childhood lead poisoning from a blood lead level of 10 micrograms per deciliter ($\mu g/dl$) to a new "reference value" of $5\mu g/dl$.
-The new lower value means that more children will be identified as having lead exposure allowing parents, doctors, public health officials, and communities to act earlier to reduce the child's future exposure to lead.
+In early 2012, the Centers for Disease Control & Prevention (CDC) changed its "level of concern" associated with childhood lead poisoning from a blood lead reference value (BLRV) of 10 micrograms per deciliter ( $\mu$ g/dl) to a new BLRV of $5\mu$ g/dl.
+On 10/28/2021, the CDC again lowered the BLRV to 3.5 ( $\mu$ g/dl) in children.
+This new lower value means that more children will be identified as having lead exposure allowing parents, doctors, public health officials, and communities to act earlier to reduce the child's future exposure to lead.

 Panhandle Health District (PHD) will continue to offer free blood lead screening for residents living within the Bunker Hill Superfund Site boundaries.
-In addition, PHD will be conducting its annual summer screening with a \$40 incentive for children between ages 6 months to 6 years of age residing within the Basin for 2021.
+In addition, PHD will be conducting its annual summer screening with a \$50 incentive for children between ages 6 months to 6 years of age residing within the Basin for 2022.